 Subjective application of objective reference

 So, when we talk about the objective football reference (WHAT) someone’s subjectivity is totally irrelevant.
 But when it’s about the application of the reference (HOW) the subjectivity becomes crucial.
-When a coach applies the objective football reference in his practical environment he has to anticipate on all kind of external factors, for example the characteristics of his players.
-The same objective reference will be applied differently with children compared to adults.
+When a coach applies the objective football reference in his practical environment he has to anticipate on all kinds of external factors, for example the characteristics of his players.
+The same objective reference will be applied differently to children compared to adults.
 It’s the same with amateur players and professionals.
 Because of the differences between these two categories they require a different subjective application of the same objective reference.